pritamps/pritamps.github.io/_posts/2017-08-11-deep-learning-1.markdown

 1. [Introduction to Deep Learning][week-1]: where I give a bird's eye of what deep learning is
 2. [Logistic Regression and Neural Networks - Part 1: The Medium-Size Picture][week-2-part-1]: where I introduce the notation we will be using through this tutorial series, and talk a bit about logistic regression and how it relates to neural networks
-3. [Logistic Regression and Neural Networks - Part 2: Defining the Problem][week-2-part-2]: where I introduce even more notation, try to explain why wen need optimization, talk a bit about the idea behind gradient descent, and finally define the optimization problem.
+3. [Logistic Regression and Neural Networks - Part 2: Defining the Problem][week-2-part-2]: where I introduce even more notation, try to explain why we need optimization, talk a bit about the idea behind gradient descent, and finally define the optimization problem.
-4. [Logistic Regression and Neural Networks - Part 3: Optimize!]: where I go through a simple example illustrating gradient descent, and then scare you with big matrices.
+4. [Logistic Regression and Neural Networks - Part 3: Optimize][week-2-part-3]: where I go through a simple example illustrating gradient descent, and then scare you with big matrices.

 The idea to do this series came after I registed for the new [Deep Learning specialisation][deep-learning] on Coursera.
 It's taught by Andrew Ng, one of the most well-known names in Machine Learning.